iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 **Refresh Display** recalculates what is installed and what is in the process of being installed and tags content accordingly.

-**Reindex Kiwix Content** in order to display a zim Kiwix needs it to be in the library.xml catalog.
+**Reindex Kiwix Content** in order to display a ZIM file Kiwix needs it to be in the library.xml catalog.
 Normally this should happen automatically.
 Click this to force a redindex.

-**Refresh Kiwix Catalog** gets the latest catalog of zims from Kiwix.
+**Refresh Kiwix Catalog** gets the latest catalog of ZIM files from Kiwix.
 You are warned it the catalog is more than 30 days old.

-**Refresh OER2GO Catalog** gets the latest catalog of zims from OER2GO.
+**Refresh OER2Go Catalog** gets the latest catalog of content modules from OER2Go.
 You are warned it the catalog is more than 30 days old.